 To enable you to apply, your organisation must have been approved as an administrating organisation Opens in new window. and have created an organisation account in Prisma.

 For most items in Prisma, there is a user manual External link, opens in new window. describing all the steps, as well as answers to FAQ External link, opens in new window..
 Please refer to these when filling in your application.
 If you cannot find the answer to your technical question, you may contact our Technical Support External link, opens in new window..
 It may take one to two working days to get an answer.

 Please avoid stating your own or anybody else’s full personal identity number in the application except where specifically requested.

 Creating a personal account in Prisma

-Before you apply, you must create a personal account in Prisma , where you can save your personal and CV data.
+Before you apply, you must create a personal account in Prisma External link, opens in new window. , where you can save your personal and CV data.
 The information only needs to be entered once, and can thereafter be supplemented or changed as required.
 As most of the Swedish Research Council’s calls employ foreign reviewers, please use English when entering any descriptive text in you CV data.
 You can also input your publications for future use.
 Please note that no publications can currently be uploaded from your account to the application form.
 This is because the publications function is under development and not yet used in the Swedish Research Council’s calls.
 You should therefore submit your publications list as an attached PDF file instead (please see instructions under “Publications” below).